Terisa Ngobi

-Terisa Telesia Ngobi is a New Zealand politician of the Labour Party.
+Terisa Telesia Ngobi is a New Zealand politician.
+She was the Member of Parliament for Ōtaki representing the Labour Party from 2020 to 2023.

 Early life

 Born in Levin, she is of Samoan and Scottish descent.
-She has spent 16 years working for government and non-profit organisations.
+Before entering Parliament, she spent 16 years working for government and non-profit organisations.

 Political career

 A member of the ruling centre-left Labour Party, she was elected the Member of the Parliament for Ōtaki in 2020 election, defeating the National candidate Tim Costley by a margin of 2,988 votes.

+During the 2023 New Zealand general election, Ngobi was unseated by National candidate Tim Costley, who won by a margin of 6,271 votes.